Villa Beer

 Haus & Garten

-He then began working as a freelance architect in collaboration with his fellow student Oskar Strnad.
-Together, they participated in several prominent competitions and designed their first houses.
-A few years later (1913–1918), Josef Frank joined them.
-They were connected by their shared education, artistic positioning and Jewish heritage.
+After graduating, he began working as a freelance architect in collaboration with his fellow student Oskar Strnad.
+Together they participated in several prominent competitions and realized their first houses.
+They were joined a few years later (1913–1918), by Josef Frank.
+The three were connected by their shared education, artistic approaches, and Jewish heritage.

-During the First World War, Wlach completed several projects in Istanbul, where he continued to work in the technical group of the military representative after the war.
+During the First World War, Wlach carried out several projects in Istanbul, where he continued working even after the war with the technical group of the military commissioner.
 In 1919, he returned to Vienna and married Klari Haynal (née Krausz).

-In 1938, the company was Aryanised.
-Wlach and his wife managed to flee to Switzerland.
-After a stopover in London, they emigrated to the United States in 1939.
+In 1938, the firm was aryanized.
+Wlach and his wife first managed to escape to Switzerland.
+After a stopover in London, they emigrated to the USA in 1939.

-Wlach died in 1963 at the age of 83 in a retirement home in New York.
+Wlach died in 1963 at the age of 83 in a nursing home in New York.

 Architektenlexikon Österreich | Oskar Wlach